 Despite the best efforts and campaigns to eradicate the use of straws, it’s ever more apparent that we need a reliable and sustainable alternative to plastic straws.
 Plastic is unsustainable and there are clear ways in which we could still accommodate modern trends far much more sustainably.

 Ecofriendly choices such as hemp can be game-changers for the environment and hemp straws are no different.
 Straws made out of hemp can offer the same durability and strength as they contain bioplastic from hemp which ensures they don’t disintegrate but also don’t leave an after taste like the steel or bamboo options.

-Hemp straws are plant-based and biodegradable.
+Since hemp drinking straws are plant-based, they are fully biodegradable.
 They are made from hemp fiber which is an extract of hemp stalks.
-The raw material is organic, therefore, hemp straws are eco-friendly and sustainable.
+The raw material is organic, therefore, hemp straws are sustainable.
 The straws are a good alternative to conventional plastic straws or paper straws.

 Uses of Hemp Drinking Straws

 You can use hemp drinking straws for taking your favorite cold drink or plain water.
 Like conventional plastic straws, hemp straws are ideal for both home and commercial use.
 Commercially, they can be used in the food and beverage industry, in restaurants and fast food outlets when serving customers drinks.
 They are also available in different colors, making them attractive to adults and kids alike.

 About Single-use Plastic Straws

 Plastic straws are mostly single-use and disposable after use.
 They are, therefore, worse than other plastic items because they are single-use items.
 They are also used very frequently globally which causes an environmental hazard.